content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/3-java-collections/1-java-collection-framework.md

 -   **Reusability and Interoperability**
 -   **Reduce effort** to maintain because everybody knows Collection API classes.

-## 2.3 Disadvantages of collection framework:
+## 2.3 Disadvantages of collection framework

 1. It must cast to the correct type.
 2. It can’t be done compile-time type checking.